 In agricultural production, although not a few areas suffered from floods and drought in 1958, China reaped an unprecedentedly rich harvest, one which stood to the credit of the 500 million industrious, brave peasants who, led by the Chinese Communist Party and Mao Tse-tung, built a vast number of water conservancy projects and waged heroic struggles against drought and waterlogging.
 Grain output reached 500,000 million catties, or 35 per cent more than in 1957.
-Output of cotton reached 42 catties=1 ton, million tan, or 28 per cent over 1957.
-Such a rate of increase was never known before.
+Output of cotton reached 42 catties=1 ton.